us4useu/us4r-lite-user-docs/_sources/content/5_guidelines-for-use.md.txt

 If the device will not be used over the course of two or more days, it should be cleaned and left protected from accidental damage, spillage or contamination at a safe location.
+If the device remains unused for more than one month, it is recommended to store it in the transport case provided with the system, to ensure optimal protection during extended periods of inactivity.